 Established in 1996, the Arctic Council is devoted to advancing international communication and good governance across the circumpolar Arctic.
 Around its table sit the eight Arctic States - Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden and the USA - along with six Arctic indigenous peoples organizations representing the Aleut, Athabaskans, Gwich'in, Inuit, Saami and the many people's of the Russia North.

-In the Sustainable Development Working Group (SDWG): The Question of Educational Opportunity for Arctic Children
+In the Sustainable Development Working Group (SDWG): The Question of Sustainable Energy in Arctic communities

 In the Ministerial Meeting: The Question of the EU as an Arctic Council Observer